CSC207-UofT/course-project-trackr/phase2/design_document.md

     models that are needed for our program.
 This way, whenever we want to create a new screen that requires a new view model, we do not have to modify any old code, we can just extend the ViewModel class to create as many implementations as we need.

+    Moreover, in phase 2, we allowed the view models to depend on manager interfaces rahter than concrete manager use cases (e.g. https://github.com/CSC207-UofT/course-project-trackr/pull/152).
+This allows us to extend our project by adding different implementations of managers if needed rather than having to modify previously existing code if we want a new behaviour.

 - Liskov substitution principle:
   - Any time there is inheritance or implementation of an interface, we make sure that the derived object only extends the base classes features, not modify or remove anything.